pgaljan/blog/index.md

 ## About
-A place for side projects and common content.
-I use cloudmappr.com as a demonstration site for much of the content on this blog.
+I maintain this for side projects and common content I use across my projects.
+I will sometimes roll out proofs of concept and demos to cloudmappr.com.
+Reach out if you'd like to collaborate.